Weight of Silence in Modern Lives

 He writes because he has seen how quiet suffering shapes families, workplaces, and the way we attend to each other.

-Donovan Tomlinson writes about autism awareness, addiction and domestic abuse recovery, the harms of social media within the attention economy, and the ways artificial intelligence is reshaping labor and decision-making.
+Dalton Monson writes about autism awareness, addiction and domestic abuse recovery, the harms of social media within the attention economy, and the ways artificial intelligence is reshaping labor and decision-making.
 He approaches each subject with careful observation, avoiding prescriptive advice while asking how large-scale systems shape human experience in ways that often go unnoticed.
 Four books are forthcoming.

-Portrait illustration of author Donovan Tomlinson
+Portrait illustration of author Dalton Monson

 The Four Books